-What is the Convention against Discrimination in Education?
+Key facts about the Convention against Discrimination in Education

 What does the Convention guarantee?

 The Convention reaffirms that education is not a luxury, but a fundamental human right.
 It highlights States' obligations to ensure free and compulsory education, bans any form of discrimination and promotes equality of educational opportunity.
 States that have ratified the Convention are under the obligation to implement the right to education as it is elaborated in the text.